bmlt-enabled/bmlt-satellite-base-class/README.md

 - Enhanced the "GNYR2" theme.
 - Fixed a bug in the fast table display, where venue names were not being displayed.
+- Couple of minor tweaks in the Google API includes.
+Probably makes no difference.

 ***Version 3.4.2* ** *- December 13, 2016*